TzachSh/3D_Models_Displayer/README.md

-OpenGL project for loading 3D obj files and process their vertices trough a graphics pipline from model coordinates to the screen.
+an OpenGL graphics engine that loads 3D models and proccess the vertices trought the graphics pipeline

 Screenshots: